eda-ricercatore/admin-notes/skill-set/semiconductor-industry/vlsi-design-digital-n-mixed-signal.md

 	- Experience with experimental computer architecture development and evaluation.
 	- Experience with C, C++, Python, and scripting languages.
 	- Strong interpersonal skills are needed and being a creative and dynamic presenter is a huge advantage.
++ skill set:
+	- As a QEMU Engineer in the System Software Team, you will work with system architecture and hardware engineering teams to help design and evaluate systems, including CPUs, interconnects, firewalls, and related IP blocks.
+You’ll work with our software group to design software implementations that take advantage of hardware features and integrate cleanly with existing operating systems, such as Linux.
+You’ll write software for QEMU to model IP and instruction set.
+You’ll be a part of creating something big, all based around the RISC-V instruction set architecture.
+	- Design, develop and upstream QEMU and other simulation solutions  (both SiFive-proprietary and public open source)
+	- Engage with architecture, hardware engineering, and other software engineering teams to review, and refine features
+	- At least 3 years’ experience developing QEMU for both instruction set and peripheral IP modeling, with upstream involvement
+	- Strong communication, co-working, and listening skills
+	- Experience working with hardware architecture and engineering teams
+	- Experience debugging complex multicore systems
+	- Experience debugging with GDB
+	- Experience with git, Makefile, GNU toolchain and shell scripting
+	- Deep understanding of computer architecture at the CPU and system levels
+	- Understanding of VLSI design concepts and how they impact hardware and software architecture
+	- Ability to read HDLs such as Verilog/Chisel